bskinn/sphobjinv/doc/source/syntax.rst

 ``{role}``
-    The Sphinx role used when cross-referencing the object (falls between the second and third colons; or, between the first and second colons if using the |defdom|_).
+    The Sphinx role used when cross-referencing the object (falls between the second and third/last colons; or, between the first and second/last colons if using the |defdom|_).

+    Note that the role MAY contain a colon, as occurs with the
+    |rst-directive-option|_ directive in the Sphinx docs.

     **Constraints**